nexushoratio/userscripts/linkedin-tool.md

 A secondary reason is, being my first userscript, it provides me with a platform to learn HTML, JavaScript, CSS and other web technologies.

-Mostly it works by mapping keystrokes to mouse event (e.g., hitting a key sequence results in a mouse click), or causing the page to scroll a bit of content into view.
-It currently does not collect or save any information, though future enhancements may provide some customization which would require that.
+Mostly it works by mapping keystrokes to mouse event (e.g., hitting a key sequence results in a mouse click), or causing the page to scroll a bit of content into view.  ~~It currently does not collect or save any information, though future enhancements may provide some customization which would require that.~~

+> [!WARNING]
+> 2023-10-16 A future change will enable storing information locally.
+This is primarly driven by issue https://github.com/nexushoratio/userscripts/issues/106, which will enable a *News* tab, which will be used to track which version a user has installed and provide them with a chance to read about new features.
+Other features, such as the ability to enable logging and debugging, will likely come along as well.
+The basic ability to save data locally will **not** be enabled before **2023-11-16** and we be marked by the `@grant` lines in the userscript header.
+Issue https://github.com/nexushoratio/userscripts/issues/170 has been created to track this and provide more information.
+Any major updates to the timeline will be provided there.

 ## Installation